BlueBrain/sonata-extension/source/blueconfig.rst

          inject as a percentage of a cell's threshold current.
          Used instead of 'Mean' in Noise stimulus

-    .. blueconfig_value:: AmpStart
-        :type: float
-        :required: False
-        :unit: nA
-        :description:
-         The amount of current initially injected when the stimulus activates

-    .. blueconfig_value:: Weight
-        :type: float
-        :required: False
-        :unit:
-        :description:
-         For NPoisson Stimulus.
-The strength of the created synapse

     .. blueconfig_value:: Format
         :type: Format
         :required: False
         :unit:
         :description:

-    .. blueconfig_value:: PercentEnd
-        :type: float
-        :required: False
-        :unit:
-        :description:
-         For RelativeLinear, the percentage of a cell's threshold current to inject at the end of the injection

-    .. blueconfig_value:: AmpEnd
-        :type: float
-        :required: False
-        :unit: nA
-        :description:
-         The final current when a stimulus concludes.
-Used by Linear

     .. blueconfig_value:: Frequency
         :type: float